fiddleHeads/intro-to-arcgis-pro/content/user-interface.md

 Using the **Catalog Title Bar**, click and drag the Catalog Pane away from its docked position.
 Notice the "docking arrows" that appear as you move the window.

 #### Explore the Windows (Catalog)
-Using the Windows Explorer,  navigate to the **Intro-to-ArcGIS-Pro** directory where you extracted this workshop's files, and click into the **Data** folder.
+Using the Windows Explorer,  navigate to the [City of Vancouver street tree data](https://opendata.vancouver.ca/explore/dataset/street-trees/information/?disjunctive.species_name&disjunctive.common_name&disjunctive.height_range_id) you previously downloaded as a [GeoJSON](https://geojson.org/) file.

+**## MOVE THIS SECTION**

+ArcGIS Pro does not support the GeoJSON format, but it does provide a tool to convert from this file format to a shapefile or [feature class](http://wiki.gis.com/wiki/index.php/Feature_class).

 Note that there are more files in this folder than there are Shapefiles as ArcGIS Pro shows.
-This is because a Shapefile is not actually _a file_, but instead _a collection of files_.
+This is because a [Shapefile](https://www.gislounge.com/what-is-a-shapefile/) is not actually _a file_, but instead _a collection of files_.

 1. Return to ArcGIS Pro and right-click on the folders item in the **Catalog Pane**, then select **Connect Folder** (or **Go to Insert**) **> Add Folder**
 2. Select the **Desktop** icon and click **OK**.